Anassatti/Supermarket_Sales_Analysis/README.md

 # Supermarket_Sales_Analysis
-This repo for supermarket sales data anaylsis, and building a model showing the prediction of future sales.
+This repo is for supermarket sales data analysis and building a model showing the prediction of future sales.

 **Technologies**
 1. Python
 2. Jupyter notebook